Georgia-Tech-CS2340/cs2340-codestyle/guide.md

 # Java /  Checkstyle

 For Java, [Checkstyle](https://checkstyle.org/) is used, which is a static code analysis tool that helps programmers write Java code that adheres to a coding standard.
+For this class, *the coding standard is provided* in the form of a Checkstyle configuration file.
+It can be [downloaded directly from github](https://raw.githubusercontent.com/jazevedo620/cs2340-codestyle/master/cs2340_checks.xml), and is based off of the one used in CS 1332, Data Structures & Algorithms.
+More details on each check can be found in the [official Checkstyle documentation](https://checkstyle.sourceforge.io/checks.html).

+In addition, there are some examples of compliant/noncompliant example code provided:

+- [`CalculatorWindow.java` (non-compiliant)](https://github.com/jazevedo620/cs2340-codestyle/blob/master/swing/CalculatorWindow.java) - example Swing application with poor formatting
+- [`CalculatorWindowFormatted.java` (compliant)](https://github.com/jazevedo620/cs2340-codestyle/blob/master/swing/CalculatorWindowFormatted.java) - same as above, plus it passes all Checkstyle checks

-For this class, *the coding standard is provided* in the form of a Checkstyle configuration file (more details below).
-As with pylint, there are a few ways of running Checkstyle, each of which are detailed below.
+As with pylint, there are a few different ways of running Checkstyle, each of which are detailed below.

 ## Running Checkstyle with Script *(Recommended)*